 Finally, the FOIA provides requesters with the right to challenge an agency's action in federal court.
-Before doing so, it is often preferable and at times required for requesters to first file an administrative appeal.
+Before doing so, requesters normally must first file an administrative appeal.
 In its appeal adjudications, OIP advises requesters of their right to seek judicial review.
 OIP also advises requesters that the Office of Government Information Services at the National Archives and Records Administration offers mediation services as an alternative to litigation.